 - Eat them with steamed or roasted veggies, or with grilled vegetables.

-- My favorite way to eat them.
-On top of brown rice, baked or grilled tofu, grilled vegetables, and all finished with a spoonful or two of this magical salsa.
+- My favorite way to eat them is on top of brown rice, baked or grilled tofu, or grilled vegetables, all finished with a spoonful or two of this magical salsa.

 - They also taste amazing over fried rice, sushi, or noodles.